univention/univention-portal/doc/concepts/10_architecture.md

 - **Socket**, Mercure, SSE/WS

   Enables a web-client to continously receive live messages via a socket mechanism.
+Runs as a hub that receives messages and publishes them to connected clients.

 - **Frontend**

-  This can either be the Univention-Portal, but it can also be the header bar in applications and probably all other instances that want to show notifications
+  This can either be the Univention-Portal, but it can also be the header bar (navigation bar) in applications and probably all other instances that want to show notifications.

 ## High level control flow